February 11, 2020

-You may be familiar with at-fault car insurance.
-If you’re in an accident with someone, the person who caused the accident is responsible for helping pay for damage done to your car—and in some cases—helping with medical bills.
-That person would file a claim with their insurance company.
-Most state laws operate on an “at-fault” basis.
-(These states are also known as tort states.
-No, it’s not a dessert.)
+When you’re in an accident with someone, the person who caused the accident is responsible for helping pay for any damage done to the other party’s car, and, in some cases, helping with medical bills.

-There are some states that use no-fault laws.
-If you’re from an at-fault state or are new to no-fault insurance, read on to learn more about the insurance requirements, if you need it, and what it means if you’re in an accident.
+But, there are some states that use no-fault laws.
+If you’ve recently moved from an at-fault state or are new to no-fault insurance, read on to learn more about no-fault insurance requirements, and what it means if you’re in an accident.

 What is no-fault insurance?

 Three states—Kentucky, New Jersey, and Pennsylvania—operate as choice no-fault states.
-If you live in a choice state, you can choose if you have no-fault insurance or stick with traditional Liability coverage (used for at-fault insurance).
+If you live in a choice state, you can choose to have no-fault insurance or stick with traditional Liability coverage used for at-fault insurance.

-- At-fault means the person who caused the accident is responsible for all parties involved
+At-fault means the person who caused the accident is responsible for paying the costs of all parties involved

-- No-fault means everyone involved in the accident takes care of themselves
+No-fault means everyone involved in the accident takes care of their own expenses

-Who pays for car damage in no-fault states?
+Who pays for property damage in no-fault states?

 No-fault insurance deals with injuries, not property damage.
 So if your vehicle is damaged in an accident by another driver, that driver’s Liability Property Damage coverage would help with repairs.